callumdunn810/practical-project/README.md

 ## Testing

 during the testing I ran into an issue where all the tests run and pass when you're in that directory but once you try run pytest from the root only 2/5 pass.
-I didn't want to spend too much time cfiguring out how to correct this error and risk falling behind so I moved on.
+I didn't want to spend too much time figuring out how to correct this error and risk falling behind so I moved on.

 The tests for service1 tests firstly, if the home page returns a 200 code and secondly, if the overall generate function combining all 4 services work.
 [Test1](https://i.imgur.com/uoPYfc3.png), [Test2](https://i.imgur.com/F6nkBN6.png)